arkanarian-a/simple_arg_parser/readme.md

 while the author cannot guarantee a mandatory response, he's open to provide some explanations regarding the usage of the library and the design features of its code.

-For feedback to the library author and questions regarding its usage, please use the public Telegram channel: ***t.me/arkanarian_support***.
+For feedback to the library author and questions regarding its usage, please use the public Telegram group: ***t.me/simple_arg_parser***.